banrovegrie/Nostradamus/README.md

 This has a low correlation of **0.234**

-Hence, we can most of the times conclude that these two are independent of each other.
+Hence, we can most of the time conclude that these two are independent of each other.

 In rare cases though, they could be dependent and still have a low correlation.